Skip to main content

 Optional.
 Default: All applicable guide-backed quality profiles

-One or more quality profiles to assign the group's custom format scores to.
-Unlike custom_formats.assign_scores_to, this property only accepts trash_id references to guide-backed quality profiles, not profile names.
+One or more quality profiles to assign the group's CF scores to.
+Only accepts trash_id references to guide-backed quality profiles, not profile names.

-When omitted, scores are assigned to guide-backed quality profiles in your configuration (those with a trash_id property), except profiles the group excludes.
+When omitted, scores are assigned to guide-backed profiles in your configuration that the group includes.
+Each group specifies compatible profiles—for example, HDR groups include only UHD profiles.
 User-defined profiles (those with only a name) do not receive scores from groups.

 trash_id